grygy/pv217-microservices-materials/04/README.md

 Implement methods in `PassengerRepository` to make it a repository for `Passenger` entity.

-Don't forget to implement `NotificationService.listAll` method using `PassengerRepository`.
+Don't forget to implement `NotificationService#listAll` method using `PassengerRepository`.

 #### 3.1.
 How to test if everything is working?